 One of the easiest ways you can recognise asbestos is by looking at a material’s surface pattern.

-It was used to help insulate buildings.
+The construction industry used it to help insulate buildings.

 To help you recognise asbestos, here are some examples of some common products that may contain asbestos:-